n0xa/m5stick-nemo/README.md

 ![M5-Nemo on M5StickC family and M5Cardputer](https://github.com/n0xa/m5stick-nemo/blob/main/M5-Nemo.jpg)

 ## My changelog
+* Added "#define DEAUTHER" at the beggining of the main file, to choose if build DEAUTH or not.
+  * To compile with DEAUTH, please do the steps in: https://github.com/bmorcelli/m5stickC_Plus2-nemo/tree/main/DEAUTH%20Prerequisites
 * Added an "Attack Menu" when seeing details of an Access Point
-- Clone Portal (Creates an Evil portal with the same SSID of the target)
+  * Clone Portal (Creates an Evil portal with the same SSID of the target)
-- Deauth attack (broadcasts deauthentication frames to devices connected to this Access Point)
+  * Deauth attack (broadcasts deauthentication frames to devices connected to this Access Point)
-- Deauth+Clone (Creates the evil portal with the same SSID and sends deauthentication frames to that AP)
+  * Deauth+Clone (Creates the evil portal with the same SSID and sends deauthentication frames to that AP)
 * Added option in Settings to Mount/Unmount SDCard when using M5StickC devices
 * Created new file to handle SPI/SD if not using CARDPUTER
 * SDCARD is now working on M5StickC Plus2